 How to do I review a business?

-You must be logged in to review a business.
-IF you’re logged in once, the system will save your password.
-Once you are logged in you can search for the business you want to review.
+Search for the business you want to review.
 Click on the photo or business.
-Click on Profile.
 Select “Review” on the drop down menu and you will see an area for reviews.

 Anyone can register to add events to the website.
 We encourage Columbia County Events to be self-added to put all events on one page.